speedyg0nz/MagInkCal/README.md

 ## Hardware Required
 - [Raspberry Pi Zero WH](https://www.raspberrypi.org/blog/zero-wh/) - Header pins are needed to connect to the E-Ink display
 - [Waveshare 12.48" Tri-color E-Ink Display](https://www.waveshare.com/product/12.48inch-e-paper-module-b.htm) - Unfortunately out of stock at the time this is published
-- [PiSugar2 for Raspberry Pi Zero](https://www.pisugar.com/) ([Tindie](https://www.tindie.com/products/pisugar/pisugar2-battery-for-raspberry-pi-zero/)) - Highly recommended, wish they had an even bigger battery though
+- [PiSugar2 for Raspberry Pi Zero](https://www.pisugar.com/) ([Tindie](https://www.tindie.com/products/pisugar/pisugar2-battery-for-raspberry-pi-zero/)) - Provides the RTC and battery for this project

 ## How It Works
 Through PiSugar2's web interface, the onboard RTC would trigger the RPi to boot up the RPi daily at 6AM.
 Upon boot, a cronjob on the RPi is triggered to run a Python script that fetches calendar events from Google Calendar for the next few weeks, and formats them into the desired layout before displaying it on the E-Ink display.
 The RPi then shuts down to conserve battery.
 The calendar remains displayed on the E-Ink screen, because well, E-Ink...

 Some features of the calendar:
+- Battery life is the big question so I'll address it first.
+I'm getting around 3-4 weeks before needing to recharge the PiSugar2.
+I'm fairly happy with this but I'm sure this can be extended if I optimize the code further.
-- Since I had the luxury of using red for the display, I used it to highlight the current date, as well as recently added/updated events.
+- Since I had the luxury of using red for the E-Ink display, I used it to highlight the current date, as well as recently added/updated events.
 - I don't like having long bars that span across multiple days for multi-day events, so I chose to display only the start and end dates for those events, and adding small left/right arrows accordingly,
 - Given limited space (oh why are large E-Ink screens still so expensive!) and resolution on the display, I could only show 3 events per day and an indicator (e.g. 4 more) for those not displayed
 - The calendar always starts from the current week, and displays the next four (total 35 days).
 If the dates cross over to the new month, it's displayed in grey instead of black.